-- t_1 and $t_2~$ are the two time instants (expressed in seconds) during the impact, defining an interval between the beginning and the end of the recording period for which the value of HIC is a maximum (t2 t1 $\leq 15~msec$) - 3.17 "Impact point" means the point on the vehicle where initial contact by the test impactor occurs.
-The proximity of this point to the target point is dependent upon both the angle of travel by the test impactor and the contour of the vehicle surface (see point B in Figure 6). - 3.18 "Lower bumper height" means the vertical distance between the ground and the lower bumper reference line, as defined in paragraph 3.19, with the vehicle positioned in its normal ride attitude. - 3.19 "Lower bumper reference line" means the lower limit to significant points of pedestrian contact with the bumper.
-It is defined as the geometric trace of the lowermost points of contact between a straight edge 700 mm long and the bumper, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined forwards by 25° from the vertical, is traversed across the front of the car, while maintaining contact with the ground and with the surface of the bumper (see Figure 7.). - 3.20 "Normal ride attitude" means the vehicle attitude in driving order positioned on the ground, with the tyres inflated to manufacturer recommended pressures, the front wheels in the straight-ahead position, with maximum capacity of all fluids necessary for operation of the vehicle for use on public roads, with all standard equipment as provided by the vehicle manufacturer, with a 75 kg mass placed on the driver's seat, and with a 75 kg mass placed on the front passenger seat, and the suspension set in normal running condition as specified by the manufacturer (especially for vehicles with an active suspension or a device for automatic levelling).
+- is the resultant acceleration measured in units of gravity "g" $(1-g = 9, 31m/s^2);$ - t_1 and t_2 are the two time instants (expressed in seconds) during the impact, defining an interval between the beginning and the end of the recording period for which the value of HIC-HPC is a maximum $(t_2---t_1-\le-15]$ msec-) - 3.17.
+"Impact point" means the point on the vehicle where initial contact by the test impactor occurs.
+The proximity of this point to the target point is dependent upon both the angle of travel by the test impactor and the contour of the vehicle surface (see point B in Figure 6.). - 3.18.
+"Lower bumper height" means the vertical distance between the ground reference plane and the lower bumper reference line, as defined in paragraph 3.19., with the vehicle positioned in its normal ride attitude. - 3.19.
+"Lower bumper reference line" means the lower limit to significant points of pedestrian contact with the bumper.
+It is defined as the geometric trace of the lowermost points of contact between a straight edge 700_mm long and the bumper, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined forwards by 25° from the vertical, is traversed across the front of the car, while maintaining contact with the ground and with the surface of the bumper (see Figure 7.).

-3.21 "Rear reference line for Adult Headform (ARL)" means a geometric trace as described on the front structure of the vehicle using a wrap around distance of 2100mm.
+- 3.20.
+"Normal ride attitude" means the vehicle attitude when it is atpositioned on a flat horizontal surface with its mass in running order (as defined in Annex 3, paragraph 3 of Special Resolution 1), in driving order positioned on the ground, with the tyres inflated to manufacturer recommended pressures, the front wheels in the straightahead position, with maximum capacity of all fluids necessary for operation of the vehicle for use on public roads, with all standard equipment as provided by the vehicle manufacturer, with a 75 kg mass placed on the driver's seat, and and =with a 75 kgpassenger mass placed on the front passenger seat(as defined in Annex 3, paragraph 6.2. of Special Resolution 1) placed on the front passenger seat.
+The front seats are placed at the nominal mid-track position. , and the The suspension shall be set in normal running condition as specified by the manufacturer for a speed of 40km/hr (especially for vehicles with an active suspension or a device for automatic levelling).
+Refer to Special Resolution 1 §3 mass in running order and include seat in mid position. - 3.21.
+"Rear reference line for Adult Headform (ARL)" means a geometric trace as described on the front structure of the vehicle using a wrap around distance of WAD-2,100 line as defined in paragraph 3.31.mm.

-In the case of vehicles where the wrap around distance to the windscreen rear reference line, as defined in paragraph 3.35, is less than 2100mm at any point, the rear windscreen reference line will be used as the rear reference line for the adult headform at that point.
+In the case of vehicles where the wrap around distance to the windscreen rear reference line, as defined in paragraph 3.35, is less than 2,100_mm at any point, the rear windscreen reference line will be used as the rear reference line for the adult headform at that point.

-In the case of vehicles where the wrap around distance of 2100mm or the rear windscreen reference line is above the vertical limit reference line, as defined in paragraph 3.30, at any point, then the vertical limit reference line will be used as the rear reference line for the adult headform at that point.
+In the case of vehicles where the wrap around distance of $2{\bar{a}}100$ -mm-or the rear windscreen reference line, at any point, is above the vertical limit reference line, as defined in paragraph $3.30{\underline{a}}$, at any point, then the vertical limit reference line will be used as the rear reference line for the adult headform at that point.